rm511130/PCF4CAS/README.md

 exit
 ```

-Let's recap: you just scaled from 1 to 3 (not a limit) containers running the same Chess App.
+Let's recap: You just scaled from 1 to 3 (not a limit) containers running the same Chess App.
 PAS provided automatic loadbalanced routing across all three containers, and you accessed the 3rd container - which is useful for debugging.

 Congratulations, you have completed LAB #3.